 Awards and Service

-Administrative Boards: Genomics Standards Consortium; Scientific Advisory Boards: AgreenSkills programme, France; Meta-omics of microbial ecosystems, INRA, France; A Knowledge-Based Bioinformatics Framework for Microbial Pathway Genomics (MICROME); Association for Computing Machinery (ACM) Special Interest Group in Bioinformatics; Metagenomics of the Human Intestinal Tract (MetaHIT); Community Cyber-infrastructure for Advanced Marine Microbial Ecology Research and Analysis (CAMERA); Editorial Board Member: Environmental Microbiology; BMC Microbiomel Life; Journal of Bacteriology; Standards in Genomic Sciences (SIGS)
+Administrative Boards: Genomics Standards Consortium.
+Scientific Advisory Boards: Microbiomes in Transition (MinT), PNNL, EarthCube Oceanography & Geobiology Environmental Omics (ECOGEO) RCN, USA; Biocreative programme, USA; AgreenSkills programme, France; Meta-omics of microbial ecosystems, INRA, France; A Knowledge-Based Bioinformatics Framework for Microbial Pathway Genomics (MICROME), EU; Association for Computing Machinery (ACM) Special Interest Group in Bioinformatics, USA; Metagenomics of the Human Intestinal Tract (MetaHIT), EU; Community Cyber-infrastructure for Advanced Marine Microbial Ecology Research and Analysis (CAMERA), USA.
+Editorial Board: PeerJ; Environmental Microbiology; BMC Microbiome; Life; Journal of Bacteriology; BMC Standards in Genomic Sciences (SIGS)

-- Pati A et al. GenePRIMP: A GENE PRediction IMprovement Pipeline for Prokaryotic genomes.
-Nat Methods.
-2010; 7: 455-7.
+- Pati A et al. (2010) GenePRIMP: A GENE PRediction IMprovement Pipeline for Prokaryotic genomes.
+Nature Methods 2010; 7: 455-7.

 - Kyrpides N.C.
-Fifteen Years of Microbial Genomics: Meeting the Challenges and Fulfilling the Dream.
-Nat Biotech.
-2009; 27: 627 -632.
+(2009) Fifteen Years of Microbial Genomics: Meeting the Challenges and Fulfilling the Dream.
+Nature Biotechnology 27: 627 -632.